khaiyuann/article_categorization/README.md

 ![badge](http://ForTheBadge.com/images/badges/made-with-python.svg) ![badge](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)

 # article_categorization
 This program is used to develop a NLP deep learning model that categorizes articles into 5 categories based on its topic.
-The model was trained
+The model was trained using a selection of BBC articles.

 # How to use
 Clone the repository and use the following scripts per your use case: